The Big Picture On House Hacking:

 Sort of.
 Those basic kits don’t come with electricity, running water, kitchens, bathrooms, or climate control.
 That doesn’t exactly fit the definition of “habitable.”

 Still, you see the possibilities: if you could build a freestanding ADU for $20,000 and rent it for $1,000 a month, the project could pay for itself in under two years.
-Which says nothing of the additional resale value.
+That’s not even considering the additional resale value.

 You can also rent out guest houses on Airbnb listed as “entire home,” if you don’t want to rent long-term to tenants.
 I’ve stayed in guest houses on Airbnb before, and for that matter in above-garage apartments.
 All positive experiences.